jaffamonkey/hugo-serif-theme/exampleSite/content/_index.md

 # Quality matters

-When I add full quality engineering to a design and development pipelines, or simply putting a web or mobile app through an Accessibility audit, 25 years of experience comes into play.
+When I add quality engineering to design and development pipelines, or put a web/mobile app through an accessibility audit, 25 years of experience comes into play.

 I work with transparency and a supportive approach, retaining pragmatism with every testing decisions.